ARMmbed/mbed-client-linux-example/README.md

 5. Run your example application from the command line.

-**Note:** If you are running mDS on the same host as the example application you have to select the _loopback interface_ in Wireshark.
+**Note:** If you are running mbed DS on the same host as the example application you have to select the _loopback interface_ in Wireshark.

 ### Testing the mbed Client Linux example application with mbed Device Connector